Metaswitch/clearwater-readthedocs/OpenIMSCore HSS Integration.md

 assumes that you have already read the
 [External HSS Integration](External HSS Integration) page.

+## Installation with Chef

+If you have a deployment environment created by following the [automated install instructions](https://github.com/Metaswitch/clearwater-docs/wiki/Automated-Install), then you can create a HSS by running `knife box create -E <env> openimscorehss`.
+You should then follow [the configuration instructions below](https://github.com/Metaswitch/clearwater-docs/wiki/OpenIMSCore-HSS-Integration#configuration).

-## Installing OpenIMSCore HSS
+## Installing OpenIMSCore HSS manually

-To install and configure OpenIMSCore HSS,
+To install OpenIMSCore HSS,

 1.  follow the "FHoSS"-related steps in the Quick Install section of the full [OpenIMSCore Installation Guide](http://www.openimscore.org/installation_guide)